TatriX/pomidor/README.md

                        file)))
 ```

-## Notification
+## Notifications
 By default pomidor will show you an overwork notification once per minute.
-See [alert](https://github.com/jwiegley/alert/) documentation to learn how change alert settings.
+See [alert](https://github.com/jwiegley/alert/) documentation to learn how to change alert settings.

 You can change default notification style globally:
 ```elisp
 (setq alert-default-style 'libnotify)
 ;; or 'growl (see alert docs)
 ```

 To change notification you can set `pomidor-alert` variable (defaults to `pomidor-default-alert`):
 ```elisp